thunder-project/thunder/README.md

 All metadata (e.g. parameters of the stimulus or behavior for regression analyses) can be provided as numpy arrays or loaded from MAT files, see relavant functions for more details.

-Results can be visualized directly from the python shell or in iPython notebook, or saved as images, numpy files, or MAT files.
+Results can be visualized directly from the python shell or in iPython notebook, or saved as images or MAT files.
 Other output formats coming soon.

 Road map
 ----------------